 The Friends of the Public Garden, in association with the City of Boston Parks and Recreation Department, celebrates Mother’s Day with Boston-area families during its annual Duckling Day event.
 We look forward to seeing you there!

-Prior to the parade will be Playtime on the Common, a vibrant array of family entertainment including crafts, face painters, and a magician.
-Climb and jump with the Knucklebones crew.
+Prior to the parade will be Playtime on the Common, a vibrant array of family entertainment including crafts, face painters, a magician, games, and climbing and jumping.
 All families are welcome to decorate their wagons or strollers, bring a picnic, and enjoy springtime on the Common!

-Registration fee: $35 per family in advance; $40 per family at the event.
+Registration fee: $35 per family in advance (before May 11th); $40 per family at the event.

 Each registered family will gain free access to all the activities in the Playtime on the Common, and they will receive a special goody bag filled with Duckling Day themed items for each child in their party.

 Would you like to showcase your company’s products or services to hundreds of Greater Boston families?
 The Friends is seeking business sponsors to exhibit at this fun, family event on Boston Common on Mother’s Day, Sunday, May 13, 2018.
 In addition to on-site exhibit space, the Friends offers pre- and post-event promotional benefits for your business.
 For more information, contact Mary Halpin at email@example.com or (617)723-8144.